James T. Minor

-James T. Minor is a US academic administrator and sociologist.
+James T. Minor is an American academic administrator and sociologist.
 He currently serves as the Chancellor of Southern Illinois University Edwardsville.
 He took office on March 1, 2022.
 Minor was appointed Assistant Vice Chancellor and Senior Strategist in the Office of the Chancellor at the California State University in September 2016.
 He was appointed by the Obama Administration to serve as the Deputy Assistant Secretary in the Office of Postsecondary Education at the U.S. Department of Education from 2014 to 2016.

 Academic background

-Minor’s academic background is in Sociology with an emphasis in educational leadership and policy analysis.
+Minor's academic background is in Sociology with an emphasis in educational leadership and policy analysis.
 Minor was born in Detroit, Michigan and graduated from Edwin Denby High School.
-He began his college career at Jackson State University in Jackson, Mississippi, where he received his B.A. in Sociology, his M.A. in Sociology from University of Nebraska in Lincoln, Nebraska, and earned his Ph.D in Educational Leadership and Policy Analysis with a concentration in Higher Education at University of Wisconsin-Madison.
+He began his college career at Jackson State University in Jackson, Mississippi, where he received his B.A. in sociology, his M.A. in sociology from the University of Nebraska–Lincoln, and earned his Ph.D in Educational Leadership and Policy Analysis with a concentration in Higher Education at University of Wisconsin-Madison.
 After earning his Ph.D., Minor completed a post-doctoral appointment at the Pullias Center for the Higher Education at the University of Southern California conducting research on academic governance and post-secondary performance.